 The TPoS MIH user must recover the Ktpos according to the formula in Section 16.1 and install it as necessary in the target AAA function.
 The TPoS also must generate appropriate messages to the TPoA to install a MSPMK which will be used by MN as necessary when MN connects to the target network.

-The MIH user must, if necessary, derive a MNnetworkAccessID from the MNID provided.
+The MIH user must generate a MNnetworkAccessID associated with the MNID provided.

 The MIH user must subsequently generate an MIH_N2N_MNTN_SA_Estab.response primitive and include MNnetworkAccessID.